-Academic Counseling
+Academic Counseling Degree Planning

+Personal Counseling Course Offerings

-Degree Planning
+Group Counseling Registration Planning

-Personal Counseling Group Counseling Tutorial Assistance Course Offerings Registration Planning Career Counseling
+Tutorial Assistance Career Counseling

 Sources of a more personal nature are also available through the Counseling/Advisement Center.
-Because the Nursing Program can be demanding and stressful, seek assistance early when you feel you are beginning to have difficulties.
+The Nursing Program can be demanding and stressful.
+It is best to seek assistance early, when you feel you are beginning to have difficulties.
 There may be times when you discuss problems with a faculty member and they refer you to these services.